usefulio/cordova-example-plugin/README.md

 	<script type="text/javascript" src="plugins/SamplePlugin.js"></script>

 This will expose example function `sum` to your cordova box.
 Function receives two integers and returns their sum.
-**Pretty useless, but it demonstrates how to connect your javascript code with native layer - sum is performed by native code outside of your cordova box.**
+**Pretty useless, but it demonstrates how to connect your javascript code with native layer - sum is calculated by native code outside of cordova box.**

 To call `sum` from javascript code write: